You're viewing an archived version of this project. Please visit the new Big Give site to find current fundraising campaigns.

 Through enabling a forgotten opera to be enjoyed by the public, again demonstrated through audience and critical acclaim.

-We plan to expand our activities in 2019 with a special production at a special heritage site.
+We'll expand our activities with a special Handel production at a world-famous heritage garden.

-Activities» This will be a special one-off, but which will generate new audiences and interest in our work, valuable for future development.
+Activities» This will be a special one-off for 2019, but which will generate new audiences and interest in our work, valuable for future development.

 What success will look like